Pushplaybang/ballyhoo/README.md

 ## Changelog
 This includes notable changes to the package

+- 1.0.x - universal
+  - remove meteor files
+  - add eslint & prettier
+  - update dependencies
+  - use rollup for universal exports
+  - update readme
-0.0.4 - setup proper ES6 export
+- 0.0.4 - setup proper ES6 export

 ____

 ### License [MIT](https://opensource.org/licenses/MIT)
-Copyright (c) 2016 Paul van Zyl
+Copyright (c) 2019 Paul van Zyl

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal